 These extreme haunted houses are not for the faint of heart.
+For some, it's a way of life.
 You will not wind through mazes and encounter actors in masks who jump out and say "boo" before letting you on your way.
 No, these monsters will grab you, tie you up, pull a hood over your head, and throw you in a trunk.
 And that's only the beginning of the gonzo experience offered by extreme horror attractions.
 If you can call them attractions.
 Repulsions might be a better word for it.

 Russ McKamey runs what is unequivocally considered the most extreme haunt around: The McKamey Manor.
-The haunt is constructed in he and his wife's backyard in San Diego, and supposedly has a waitlist of thousands, who are dying to take their turn (not literally, of course).
+Previously located in San Diego, there are now two locations listed on the website: Summertown, Tennessee, and Huntsville, Alabama.
+Supposedly, thousands are on the waitlist.
 What makes it so extreme?
-The haunt lasts as long as eight hours, and guests go in two at a time.
-You may be bound, slapped, manhandled, covered in blood, made to vomit, forced to eat cockroaches, and undergo simulated drowning.
+The haunt lasts up to 10 hours, and guests go in solo or two at a time.
+You may be bound, slapped, manhandled, covered in blood, made to vomit, or forced to eat cockroaches.

 McKamey Manor is free; Russ requests you bring a donation of dog food for a local animal shelter.
-One woman claimed going through the experienced traumatized her, saying she seriously thought she was going to die.
+One woman claimed going through the experience traumatized her.
 So, obviously, the place is quite controversial, even among other haunters, who claim its torments give them a bad name.